GAM-team/GAM/docs/Classroom-Courses.md

 * `end|endtime <Date>|<Time>` - specify the end of the time frame; if not specified, the time frame will be open ended at the end
 For the filter to apply, `timefilter` and at least one of `start|starttime` and `end|endtime` must be specified.

+Use the `countsonly` option to display the number of topics in a course but not their details.

 By default, Gam displays the information as columns of fields; the following option causes the output to be in JSON format,
 * `formatjson` - Display the fields in JSON format.